greg-js/arch-wiki-md-repo/wiki/_content/english/OpenRC.md

 Keyboard layout can be configured via `/etc/openrc/conf.d/keymaps` and `/etc/openrc/conf.d/consolefont`.
 You can also configure the settings through the `/etc/locale.conf` file, which is sourced via `/etc/profile.d/locale.sh`.

 See [[3]](http://wiki.gentoo.org/wiki/Localization/HOWTO#Keyboard_layout_for_the_console) and [Locale](/index.php/Locale "Locale") for details.

+### DM-Crypt

+See [DM-Crypt - Gentoo-en](http://gentoo-en.vfose.ru/wiki/DM-Crypt) for automatically mounting encrypted LVM or other block devices.

 ## Troubleshooting